ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject2.md

 Relevance | To check if the content being presented is relevant to the type of audience and to the topic under discussion | **1.** At first glance, what do you think is the key idea of the presentation?<br />**2.** Were you already aware of any information that has been presented here?<br />**3.** Any elements of this story which came as a surprise to you but have been understated in the narrative?

- Criterion     |      What I Hope to Evaluate       |                      Guiding Questions that will be used
+ Criterion            |                What I Hope to Evaluate                   |                  Guiding Questions
 ---|---|---|
 Relatability| To evaluate whether the story being presented strikes a chord with the interviewee.
-This will help me measure if I have chosen the right representative to interview|1.
+This will help me measure if I have chosen the right representative to interview| 1.
 From the title page, what do you hope to see in this storyboard?<br />2.
 Is topic of interest to you and do you have prior knowlege of it?<br />3.
 What were you surprised to find out?
 Emotional Appeal| To evaluate if the story arc I followed in designing my narrative invokes emotions as I had hoped it would|
 Clarity of Visualizations| To evaluate if I chose visualizations that are easy to follow and if they are perceived as I want them to be|
 Overall Aesthetics| To evalauate the overall visual appeal, tthemes and images that were used.